CS-4388-5388-Fall-2025/Syllabus/README.md

 - You are not allowed to search for solutions to assignments.
 For example, if your assignment is to develop your own texture mapping routine for a sphere, you can lookup the API documentation to learn the right function to call and the right syntax to use to set the texture coordinate for each vertex in a mesh.
 What you cannot do is google for “texture map a sphere” and find out how to setup a for loop and use cos() and sin() equations to determine the correct texture coordinates for each vertex of the sphere.
 This is the difference between using the web as a programming toolkit reference vs. using the web as a reference for the computer graphics algorithms/solutions that are being taught in the course.
 With the exception of the small snippets of code that are found in the official language or API documentation, you should never copy code like a routine, class, object, etc. from a website and include it in an assignment or project.
 - You are not allowed to ask other people to complete portions of an assignment or project for you.
 This includes classmates, friends, and use of paid services.
-- You are **not allowed to use AI platforms** such as ChatGPT, Bard, Claude, Bing, or Microsoft Copilot to solve conceptual problems or generate code on quizzes or programming assignments.
+- You are **not allowed to use AI platforms** such as ChatGPT, Gemini, Claude, Perplexity or Microsoft Copilot to solve conceptual problems or generate code on quizzes or programming assignments.
 While AI technologies can be powerful tools for experienced programmers, using them to complete coursework will undermine your learning.
-- You are **not allowed to use AI programming plugins** such as GitHub Copilot.
+- You are **not allowed to use AI programming plugins or IDEs** such as GitHub Copilot or Cursor.
 Once again, these tools are intended to help professional developers write code faster, but if you use them in this course, they may trivialize portions of the assignments and prevent you from learning the core concepts that a graphics programmer would be expected to understand.
 - You cannot use third-party assets that violate license terms or the rights of the original author.
 For example, free art assets that are posted in a public forum or asset store are permissible.
 However, any commercial or copyrighted assets, such as 3D models available for purchase on an online store, must be obtained legitimately.
 In general, using someone's work without their consent is ethically wrong and will be considered academic dishonesty in this course.

 #### Consequences of Academic Dishonesty

 Academic dishonesty in this class will result in a 0 on the assignment or exam in question for the first offense, and an automatic F in the class for the second offense.
 All cases of academic dishonesty are required to be reported to the University Honor Code Council.

 Remember, we are here to help you.
-If you have any questions about whether something counts as academic dishonesty, please ask me or the TAs for clarification!
+If you have any questions about whether something counts as academic dishonesty, please ask me for clarification!

 ## Mental Health Information